-(14,15,31).
-Zschaeck et al. (14) reported on PSMA-based sRT in 20 patients with recurrent high-risk PCa.
-After a median follow-up of 29 mo, the median PSA was 0.15 ng/mL.
-This corresponds well to the median PSA of 0.07 ng/mL after 23 mo in our cohort.
-Besides, Emmett et al. (15) reported on treatment outcome after PSMA PET-based radiotherapy with a shorter median follow-up of 10.5 mo and observed an overall treatment response of 72% (71/99 patients).
-This response is lower than that in our analysis, most likely because of their inclusion of patients with metastatic disease beyond nodal involvement within the pelvis and possibly of patients with persistent postprostatectomy PSA, although this is not clearly stated.
-The authors reported that nodal involvement in PSMA PET had a negative influence on BRFS, compared with patients with no PET findings or PET-positive lesions restricted to the fossa.
+Numerous studies reported on outcome after non-PSMA PET/CT based sRT with a varying proportion of patients with accompanying ADT, pelvic lymphatic pathways irradiation and differing pre-sRT PSA levels (Table 4) (2,12,13,26-29).
+In comparison to studies in the pre-PSMA PET/CT era, our results on BRFS after a median time of 23 months were favorable.
+Seemingly, the individualized intensification of treatment, exclusion of patients with distant metastases as well as the early initiation of salvage radiotherapy at a median PSA of 0.44 ng/ml explain these findings.
+Furthermore, this mirrors recent recommendations by the American Society for Radiation Oncology to start with sRT as early as possible (30).
+Our observations are largely in accordance with the limited number of analyses on outcome after PSMA PET/CT-based sRT in recurrent PCa with mostly shorter follow-up (14,15,31).
+Zschaeck et al. (14) reported on PSMA-based sRT of 20 recurrent high-risk PCa patients.
+After a median follow-up of 29 months, median PSA was 0.15 ng/ml.
+This corresponds well to the median PSA of 0.07 ng/ml after 23 months in our cohort.
+Besides, Emmett et al. (15) reported on treatment outcome after PSMA PET-based radiotherapy with a shorter median follow-up of 10.5 months and observed an overall treatment response of 72% (71/99 patients).
+This is lower than the treatment response in our analysis most likely due to their inclusion of patients with metastatic disease beyond nodal involvement within the pelvis and possibly of patients with persistent post-prostatectomy PSA, although this is not clearly stated.
+The authors reported that nodal involvement in PSMA PET had a negative influence on BRFS compared to patients with no PET findings or PET-positive lesions restricted to the fossa.
 In our analysis, neither PET-positive lesions in general nor PET-positive lymph nodes had an impact on BRFS.
-When first observed, this result is surprising, as one would assume that patients with visible recurrent disease would have a worse BRFS.
-First, it is not clearly stated whether the patients analyzed by Emmett et al. received irradiation of PET-positive lymph nodes only or of the surrounding lymphatic pathways as well, as was the case with our patients.
-Second, contrary to Emmett et al., we did not exclude patients who received ADT concomitantly with radiotherapy.
-Thus, treatment intensification in patients with PET-positive findings could have led to a similar BRFS between patients with a negative PET scan and patients with local or lymph node recurrence.
+At initial observation, this result is surprising, as one would assume that patients with visible recurrent disease would have a worse BRFS.
+Firstly, it is not clearly stated, whether the patients analyzed by Emmett et al. received irradiation of PET-positive lymph nodes only or of the surrounding lymphatic pathways as well, as it was the case with our patients.
+Secondly, contrary to Emmett et al., we did not exclude patients who received ADT concomitantly with radiotherapy.
+Thus, treatment-intensification in patients with PET-positive findings could have led to a similar BRFS between patients with a negative PET-scan vs. local vs. lymph node recurrence.
 Previously, Jilg et al. observed a high microscopic tumor spread in the surrounding lymphatic tissue of PSMA PET-positive nodes (6).
-Thus, contrary to the "Pokemet" approach (32) to metastatic PCa, we do not believe in stereotactic body radiotherapy of PET-positive nodes only but in eradicating microscopic spread to surrounding lymphatic pathways, dose escalation to macroscopic tumor burden, and at least concomitant use of ADT.
+Thus, contrary to the "Pokemet" approach to metastatic PCa (32), we do not believe in stereotactic body radiotherapy of PET-positive nodes only but in eradicating microscopic spread to surrounding lymphatic pathways, dose-escalation to macroscopic tumor burden and at least concomitant use of ADT.

-Nevertheless, 18% of the patients with PET-negative findings had a PSA of more than 0.2 ng/mL at the last follow-up.
-PSMA PET/CT may still underestimate the true extent of disease for detection of small-volume lymph nodes (33,34).
-In our opinion, PSMA PET/CT should therefore not result in an omission of nomogram (35)-triggered radiotherapy volumes.
+Nevertheless, 18% of the patients with PET-negative findings had a PSA > 0.2 ng/ml at last follow-up.
+PSMA PET/CT may still underestimate the true extent of disease for detection of small volume lymph nodes (33,34).
+In our opinion, PSMA PET/CT should therefore not result in an omission of nomogram (35) triggered radiotherapy treatment volumes.